 While these two new streets are proposed to be private streets, it would nonetheless be helpful to include these streets in the Streets Table (Table 1) to help coordinate the vision for these streets.

-Council staff comment: The Draft Plan shows the location of these two streets in Figure 7 on page 69.
-However, the caption clearly notes that "all features shown are illustrative."
+The Draft Plan shows the location of these two streets in Figure 7 on page 69.
+However, the caption clearly notes that "All features shown are illustrative."
 Therefore, the street layout would not be binding.
-Council staff concurs with the Draft Plan.